Energy Efficiency Newsroom

 2018 SEATTLE ENERGY CODE (SEC) EFFECTIVE DATE

-Visit the Code Adoption Webpage on the City of Seattle website to view announcements on the code adoption, review drafts of the proposed code changes, and sign up for email notifications from SDCI.
+The Seattle Energy Code went into effect on March 15th, 2021.
+Visit the Energy Codes webpage on the City of Seattle website to sign up for email notifications from SDCI.

 POSTED - December 15th, 2020